zng-ui/zng/TODO/topics/Widgets.md

 ## Window Widgets

-Widgets that stay at the root of the Window and define type of app interaction that is used in the window.
+Widgets that derive from Window and define type of app interaction.

 * Custom decoration.
 * Wizard.